jakep-dev/gayar/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Use the `ng build --env=prod` flag for a single server production build.

-Use the `-prod` flag for a production build.
+Use the `ng build --env=prod --output-hashing=none` flag for a cluster production build.

 ## Running unit tests